 Each journal will have a Call for Papers.
-Submissions should be sent in hardcopy and electronic format by the deadline for the Call for Papers, for review and potential inclusion in the annual issue to the editors of each issue.
+Submissions should be sent by electronic format by the deadline for the Call for Papers, for review and potential inclusion in the annual issue to the editors of each issue.
 Please consult the information for contributors below and the hardcopy or online versions of the previous issues for examples at this website.
 All submissions are subject to double blind peer review.
 Peer review feedback will be sent to all submitters in due course, with details concerning the possible reworking of documents where relevant.
-All submitters will be allowed subsequent resubmissions of documents for peer approval subject to the timeline for print production.
+In the event of major rewrite, submitters can resubmit for another round of peer approval subject to the timeline for print production.
 All final decisions concerning publication of submissions will reside with the editors based on the article's fit with the issue theme, the number of submissions received and the double blind peer review process.
 Opinions published are those of the authors and not necessarily subscribed to by the editors, or the institution.

 INFORMATION FOR CONTRIBUTORS